What is a senior honors thesis?

 - Write a research paper (this fulfills the Capstone requirement)

-- develop a 3-4 page proposal for a thesis
+- Develop a formal proposal for a thesis

 - Submit thesis proposal to faculty committee

 - Receive permission from instructor and program director to proceed and receive application

 - Confirm your thesis adviser